terraform-provider-openstack/terraform-provider-openstack/docs/resources/compute_instance_v2.md

 network order in the state file after import and modify your configuration accordingly.

 * A note on ports.
 If you have created a neutron port independent of an instance, then the import code has no way to detect that the port is created idenpendently, and therefore on deletion of imported instances you might have port resources in your project, which you expected to be created by the instance and thus to also be deleted with the instance.

-### Importing instances with multiple block storage volumes.
+### Importing instances with multiple block storage volumes

 We have an instance with two block storage volumes, one bootable and one non-bootable.